ZachariusSousa/Intrinsic/README.md

 ```

 The agent moves left, right, jumps, or stays idle with discrete actions.
 The world now generates endlessly to the left and right, with the camera following the player.
+Trees can appear on the surface and multiple ore types are buried in the stone layers.
 Blocks you mine are added to a simple inventory displayed at the top left of the screen.

 ## Quick Start